-There are plans and movements being set on foot to enslave the consciences of those who would be loyal to God.
-The law-making powers will be against God's commandment-keeping people.
-Every soul will be tested.
-Oh, that we would as a people be wise for ourselves and by precept and example impart that wisdom to our children.
+There are plans and movements bein set on foot to enslave the consciences of those who would be loyal to God.
+Th lawmaking powers will be against God commandment-keeping people.
+Ever soul will be tested.
+Oh, that we would a a people be wise for ourselves and b precept and example impart that wisdor to our children.